Test Integration: Advertising

 Install the StreamLayer SDK

 The SDK is distributed via a Maven public repository.
-Add the following dependency to your module level build.gradle script.
-And choose one dependencie for internal player
+Add the following dependency to your module-level build.gradle script.
+Choose one of the dependencies for the internal video player:

 dependencies {